iliapopov17/BI-Workshop-Projects/Project_02/README.md

 |2|52|0.24|0.06|
 |3|61|0.25|0.08|

+_Table 4.
+Variants frequency in isogenic controls._

 ### Genetic Variants Analysis

 Table 5 details the variants identified in the experimental sample, providing information on the reference base, genomic coordinates, alternative bases, variant frequencies in percentage, and their corresponding status.
 Notably, the table indicates potential sequencing errors, silent mutations, and missense mutations, shedding light on the genetic alterations present in the analyzed sample.
 Figure 1 provides detailed visual information on missense mutation.

-_Table 5.
-Variants found in experimental sample._

 |Reference|Coordinate|Alternative|Frequency, %|Mutation type|
 |-|-|-|-|-|